xperseguers/t3ext-extractor/Documentation/AdministratorManual/Index.rst

 ^^^^^^^^^^^

 Using Apache Tika is highly recommended for best extraction results.
 You may use either the standalone application jar or connect to an Apache Tika server.
-The latest should probably be quicker to answer since it run as a daemon.
+The latter should probably be quicker to answer since it runs as a daemon.

 Apache Tika may be downloaded from https://tika.apache.org/download.html.